|Binomial name:||Homopus boulengeri|

 Boulenger’s cape tortoise Homopus Boulengeri, now renamed as Karoo Padloper, is also called Doonner-wee tortoise or Boulenger’s Padloper.
-This tortoise belongs to the genus of Homopus, and widespread in the province of the Nama Karoo in South Africa.
+This tortoise belongs to the genus of Homopus and is widespread in the province of the Nama Karoo in South Africa.

 The Karoo Padloper is comparatively a small variety of tortoise having brownish colored (red to olive or orange brown) flattened carapace.
 Even though its color is homogeneous, the shell’s vertebral shields are dark in color at at the edges to a certain extent, particularly in the juveniles.
 Its color in the dry, rocky Karoo habitation merges with the surroundings.